Shruti0730/passwordHashingJC/README.md

 * Set up
 * Test cases for password hashing application
 * Defects in password hashing application
+* Automation for POST to /hash and GET to /hash

 ## General info
 The following is the requirement specification that was used in building the password hashing